yazpik/SelfHosted-K8s-Lab/upgrade_cluster.md

 spacemonkey-svc   10.2.0.10:80,10.2.0.11:80,10.2.0.12:80 + 47 more...
 3m
 ```

-#### So let's upgrade the cluster while we are running some workload to the service external IP

 Show the control plane daemonsets and deployments which will need to be updated.
 ```
 root@selfhosted-k8s-lab:~/matchbox# kubectl get daemonsets -n kube-system